 All Athletes must enter events through BUCS Play which is detailed in the Entry Information.

 At the time of entry an athlete may still be awaiting classification.
 In this situation, enter TBC.
-This MUST be communicated to the BUCS Event Coordinator prior to the event so that they can organise with British Athletics.
-Otherwise, the student’s result cannot be counted as the Raza system will not work.
+This MUST be communicated to the BUCS event lead prior to the event so that they can liaise with UK Athletics.

 If you are a para-athlete that has never competed in the event before, this is not a problem.
 You should enter N/A.